DVLP-CMATERJU/SkinDiseases_GenerativeAI/README.md

 **"GCN"** : It contains the implementation of preprocessing steps, for e.g. `global contrast normalization`.

 **"WGAN_GP"** : It contains the implemenation of Wasserstien GAN (Generative Adversarial Network) with Gradient penalty.
-And code to generate synthetic samples from random noise vector.
+And a code to generate synthetic samples from random noise vector.

-**"Classifier Utilities"**: Some utility function on dataloader, loss plotter etc.

-**"assets"**:
+**"assets"** : Contains a subset of original dataset, & related images for markdown files.

 Copyright 2019, Bisakh Mondal, Nibaran Das, K.C.
 Sontosh, Mita Nasipuri, All rights reserved.